dfolio/dfolio.github.io/_docs/pandoc-df-thesis-template.md

 > This template is not intended to be a _standalone direct use_ template:
 > - Some packages (e.g. [Pandoc], [PP], [LaTeX]...) must be [installed]({% link _pandoc-df-thesis-template/03_installation.md %} "Installation steps") prior to take advantage of this template.
 > - Some basic behaviors that you may not want have been defined and hard-coded in the `Makefile`.
 To _disable_ some unwanted rules, it is necessary to know how to modify the `Makefile` properly.
+> - From now, it is difficult to consider using this template without the `Makefile`!!!

-> At this time, this template is designed for mainly linux distribution.
+At this time, this template is designed for mainly linux distribution.
-> Basically, with some few efforts this template can be used on another operating system (e.g. Windows and MacOS)... this is planed in future prospects (when I've got time!).
+Basically, with some few efforts this template can be used on another operating system (e.g. Windows and MacOS)... this is planed in future prospects (when I've got time!).
-> {: class="note warning" }
+{: class="note warning" }

-> For any troubleshooting read, and (eventually) [create an issue](https://github.com/dfolio/pandoc-df-thesis-template/issues) on [pandoc-df-thesis-template](https://github.com/dfolio/pandoc-df-thesis-template/) [GitHub] repository.
+For any troubleshooting read, and (eventually) [create an issue](https://github.com/dfolio/pandoc-df-thesis-template/issues) on [pandoc-df-thesis-template](https://github.com/dfolio/pandoc-df-thesis-template/) [GitHub] repository.
-> {: class="note important" }
+{: class="note important" }

 ## Contribute